 - 10.1.
-Summer uniform: Navy blue blazer, navy skirt/navy trousers, white short-sleeved open neck blouse with the school badge, white ankle socks, regulation black shoes with a bar and buckle, name badge.
+Summer uniform: Navy blue blazer, navy skirt/navy trousers, white shortsleeved open neck blouse with the school badge, white ankle socks, regulation black shoes with a bar and buckle, name badge.
 Nylon black stockings may be worn under the regulation navy trousers. - 10.2.
 Winter uniform: Navy blue blazer, navy skirt/navy trousers, long-sleeved white shirt buttoned at the neck, school tie, nylon black stockings only or white ankle socks, regulation black shoes with a bar and a buckle, name badge. - 10.3.
 Regulations for the summer and winter uniform: - 10.3.1.
 The blazer is an outer garment and may be worn with/without a regulation plain V-neck navy jersey underneath. - 10.3.2.
 With the winter uniform, it is compulsory to wear a blazer to and from school. - 10.3.3.
-It is compulsory to wear a blazer to assembly with the winter uniform. - 10.3.4.
-Outside the school grounds, jerseys may only be worn under the blazer.
-This includes the matric jersey. - 10.3.5.
-Long shirt sleeves may be neatly folded up in hot weather. - 10.3.6.
-Skirts may be no shorter than 8cm above the knee.
+It is compulsory to wear a blazer to assembly with the winter uniform.